-This protocol describes the test procedure used to evaluate pedestrian autonomous emergency braking (P-AEB) systems on passenger vehicles similar to those that have been documented to help drivers avoid collisions with pedestrians (Highway Loss Data Institute, 2018).
+This protocol describes the test procedure used to evaluate pedestrian autonomous emergency braking (P-AEB) systems on passenger vehicles similar to those that have been documented to help drivers avoid collisions with pedestrians (Cicchino, 2022; Highway Loss Data Institute, 2018).

-This protocol is available from the technical protocols section of the Insurance Institute for Highway Safety (IIHS) website (http://www.iihs.org/iihs/ratings/technical-information/technical-protocols).
+This protocol is available from the technical protocols section of the Insurance Institute for Highway Safety (IIHS) website.

-The procedure simulates vehicle collisions with 1) an adult pedestrian crossing a street on a path perpendicular to the travel line of a vehicle, 2) a child pedestrian crossing a street from behind an obstruction on a path perpendicular to the travel line of a vehicle, and 3) an adult pedestrian near the edge of a road on a path parallel to the travel path of a vehicle.
+The procedure simulates vehicle collisions with (1) an adult pedestrian crossing a street on a path perpendicular to the travel line of a vehicle during the day and at night in the dark, (2) a child pedestrian crossing a street from behind an obstruction on a path perpendicular to the travel line of a vehicle during the day, and (3) an adult pedestrian near the edge of a road on a path parallel to the travel path of a vehicle during the day and at night.

-Ratings are based on a test vehicle's ability to avoid or mitigate pedestrian dummy collisions at 20 and 40 km/h (perpendicular path scenarios), and 40 and 60 km/h (parallel path scenario).
+Ratings are based on a test vehicle's ability to avoid or mitigate pedestrian dummy collisions at 20 and 40 km/h (perpendicular path scenarios) and at 40 and 60 km/h (parallel path scenario).
 A summary of these test scenarios is included in Table 1.